 ASI 320 - Cities and Energy

 An interdisciplinary examination of the influence of energy on the urban environment since the Industrial Revolution, how this relationship has affected every aspect of city life from culture to infrastructure, and prospects for cities of the future.
 The history domain is emphasized.
-The Spring 2012 semester will be co-taught by English and History.
+CAP Integrative and Advanced History.